-Standard Upgrade allows the system to automatically review the network to identify which devices have older firmware and choose all Receivers, Repeaters and Head Units that are suitable for upgrading.
+Standard Upgrade allows the system to automatically review the network to identify which devices have older firmware and choose all Receivers, Repeaters and Head units that are suitable for upgrading.

-Custom Upgrade allows the user to choose which units you would like to upgrade.
-After clicking 'Standard Upgrade' will be asked to select 'Start Now' or 'Start Later'.
+After clicking 'Standard Upgrade' you will be asked to select 'Start Now' or 'Start Later'.